sendeniz/generative-adverserial-nets/README.md

     This folder is not included in the repo, but can be downloaded from https://drive.google.com/drive/folders/1Zg-1Ax32rG3L3xqR_5bwmiHQzlH4CR6h?usp=sharing

 2. artemis:
-    The artemis repo from https://github.com/optas/artemis is requiered.
-Please follow the installation guide (step 1-2) on in the original
+    The artemis repo from https://github.com/optas/artemis is included.
+Please follow the installation guide (step 1-2) in below or from the original
     repo to ensure dependecies are installed and so that a deep cleaned .csv file of the emotional reponses to train neural networks on can be obtained.
-There are 3 version of the emotion annotated art data provided in artemis: 1) raw (uncleaned), 2) slight cleaning and 3) deep cleaned (used for training neural nets in the
+There are 3 version of the emotion annotated art data provided in artemis: 1) raw (uncleaned), 2) slight cleaning and 3) deep cleaned (used for training neural nets in the original paper).
-    original paper).

 3. notebooks:
     Currently slight adjustment to the notebook folder was made to accomodate the wikiart_subset data for 1) selecting a random artwork and depicting its emotional response and 2) select a random artwork based on a genre i.e. portrait, landscape etc.

 ### Tasks: